hknutzen/Netspoc/technical.markdown

 algorithm.
 Accordingly, within the path attribute of the loop entering interface, the interface the loop is left at is stored as next interface on path and not the next interface inside the loop.

-Of course, the path through the loop still needs to be detected.
-For later path reconstruction, an indicator is needed within the loop entering interface, that is is required to pass a loop to get to the next interface stored in the path variable.
+For later path reconstruction, a marker is attached to the loop entering interface, indicating that is is required to pass a loop to get to the next interface stored in the path variable.

-This happens within `cluster_path_mark`.
+Of course, the path through the loop still needs to be detected, using function `cluster_path_mark`.
 Usually, loop topologies would have pathrestrictions attached.
 As pathrestrictions require lots of checks and tests that obfuscate the underlying algorithm, first assume a topology without pathrestrictions to explain it.

-(picture - simple cluster path mark?)
+{% include table.html no="1." img="./images/cluster_path_mark-simple1.png" txt="During `path_mark`, a loop node (r4) was found. `path_mark` stores the path information in the next interface of the linear path and calls `cluster_path_mark` to find the paths from loop exit node (r1) to the detected loop node." %}

 `cluster_path_mark` is called with a pair of loop nodes that specify start and end node of a path through the cluster.
 If neither source